Craving a curry?

 Restaurant Manang Mustang - Grevenmacher

-White table clothes and discreet seating is not all you’ll find in this light and airy restaurant.
+White table cloths and discreet seating is not all you’ll find in this light and airy restaurant.
 Lamb bhuna or the classic chicken tikka masala grace the menu, and they have a take away service too.

 Kiran – Hesperange